zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prepare-target/prepare-target.md

 ## **Step 2**: Create target tables

 1. Let's create our target tables for migration.
 Please download target table creation script **[from here](./files/CreateTables.sql)**.
-Make sure to save these with correct extension **.sql** not txt!
+Make sure to save these with the correct extension **.sql** not txt!

 2. SQL Developer Web opens a worksheet tab, where you execute queries.
-Drag your downloaded **CreateTables.sql** file and drop in the worksheet area.
+Drag your downloaded **CreateTables.sql** file and drop it in the worksheet area.
 Then run create statements.

 	![](/images/sql_dev_2.png)